solution gateway critical macos linux windows

 If you are unsure, the pragmatic check is: restart the service and inspect the process environment/path and the resolved Node binary.

-This does not fix the underlying Node runtime trigger, but it can be a short-term stability move while you migrate Node:
+This does not fix the underlying runtime mismatch, but it can be a short-term stability move while you migrate.
+Prefer the updater path over an npm overwrite:

 openclaw --version